How to Prepare a Dog for a Long Car Ride

 Car Safety Essentials for Long Trips

-Safe travel begins with proper containment.
+Safe travel requires proper restraint.

 Comparison of puppy and senior dog preparing for car ride showing different support needs.